Paeroa: Marae

+There are a number of Marae associated with Paeroa: Ngahutoitoi the Marae of Ngati Tara Tokanui-Ngamarama-Ngati Koi is South of the township.
 Two marae (tribal meeting grounds) of the Ngāti Tamaterā are located in Paeroa: Taharua and Te Pai o Hauraki.
 Each has a wharenui meeting house of the same name.

 Sports

 The Thames Valley Rugby Union are based in the Paeroa, and compete in the Heartland Championship.
 Several amateur sports clubs are also based in the town.
 These include clubs for rugby, soccer, netball, cricket, tennis, bowls and golf.